Self-adjoint and Markovian extensions of infinite quantum graphs: Introduction

-If the (minimal) Kirchhoff Laplacian is not self-adjoint, the natural next step is to ask for a description of its self-adjoint extensions, which corresponds to possible descriptions of the system in quantum mechanics.
+If the (minimal) Kirchhoff Laplacian is not self-adjoint, the natural next step is to ask for a description of its self-adjoint extensions, which corresponds to possible descriptions of the system in quantum mechanics or, if we speak about Markovian extensions, possible descriptions of Brownian motions.
 Naturally, this question is tightly related to finding appropriate boundary notions for infinite graphs.
-Our goal in this paper is to investigate the connection between extension theory and one particular notion, namely \emph{graph ends}, a concept which goes back to the work of Freudenthal \cite{f44} and Halin \cite{hal}.
+Our goal in this paper is to investigate the connection between extension theory and one particular notion, namely \emph{graph ends}, a concept which goes back to the work of Freudenthal~\cite{f44} and Halin~\cite{hal} and provides a rather refined way of compactifying graphs.
 However, the definition of graph ends is purely combinatorial and naturally must be modified to capture the additional metric structure of our setting.
-Based on the correspondence between graph ends and topological ends of metric graphs, we introduce the concept of \emph{ends of finite volume} (Definition \ref{def:finvol}) and employ it in the development of basic extension theory.
+Based on the correspondence between graph ends and topological ends of metric graphs, we introduce the concept of \emph{ends of finite volume}.
 First of all, it turns out that finite volume ends play a crucial role in describing the Sobolev spaces $H^1$ and $H^1_0$ on metric graphs.
 More specifically, we show that the presence of finite volume ends is the only reason for the strict inclusion $H^1_0\subsetneq H^1$ to hold.
-This in particular provides a transparent geometric characterization of uniqueness of a Markovian extension of the minimal Kirchhoff Laplacian (see Corollary \ref{cor:Markovian1}).
-Our second main result, Theorem \ref{th:indicesends}, shows that the deficiency indices of the Kirchhoff Laplacian are bounded from below by the number of finite volume ends.
-Moreover, we find a necessary and sufficient condition for the equality between the number of finite volume graph ends and the deficiency indices of the minimal Kirchhoff Laplacian to hold.
-Finally, for functions from the maximal domain which also belong to $H^1$ we are able to define a normal derivative at a graph end if the corresponding end is {\em free}.
-As a result, in the case when the number of finite volume ends is finite, we are even able to provide a complete description of all self-adjoint extensions with domains contained in $H^1$ (Theorem \ref{th:ThetaCD}).
-Notice that the latter also leads to the description of all Markovian extensions of the minimal Kirchhoff Laplacian.
+This in particular provides a surprisingly transparent geometric characterization of the uniqueness of Markovian extensions of the minimal Kirchhoff Laplacian as well as the self-adjointness of the so-called \emph{Gaffney Laplacian} (we are not aware of its analogs either in the manifold setting or in the context of weighted graph Laplacians, cf.~\cite{ghklw, gm, hkmw, klss, ma99, ma05}).
+As yet another manifestation of the fact that finite volume graph ends represent the proper boundary for Markovian extensions of the Kirchhoff Laplacian, we provide a complete description of \emph{all finite energy extensions} (i.e., self-adjoint extensions with domains contained in $H^1$, and all Markovian extensions clearly satisfy this condition), however, under the additional assumption that there are only finitely many finite volume ends.
+Let us stress that this class of graphs includes a wide range of interesting models (Cayley graphs of a large class of finitely generated groups, tessellating graphs, rooted antitrees etc. have exactly one end and in this case there are no finite volume ends exactly when the total volume of the corresponding metric graph is infinite).
+Moreover, we emphasize that in all those cases the dimension of the space of finite energy extensions is equal to the number of finite volume ends, however, for deficiency indices, i.e., the dimension of the space of self-adjoint extensions, this only gives a lower bound (for example, for Cayley graphs the dimension of the space of finite energy extensions is independent of the choice of a generating set, although deficiency indices do depend on this choice in a rather nontrivial way).
+On the other hand, it may happen that these dimensions coincide.
+The latter holds only if the maximal domain is contained in $H^1$, that is, if every self-adjoint extension is a finite energy extension.
+This is further equivalent to the validity of a certain non-trivial Sobolev-type inequality (see \eqref{eq:IntroEst2} below).
+The appearance of this condition demonstrates the mixed dimensional behavior of infinite metric graphs since the analogous estimate holds true in the one-dimensional situation, but usually fails in the PDE setting.